How to use Modules

 Which modules need setup before they work?

-Forms, signups, bookings, and the call bar work the moment they're added, with nothing to connect.
-Payments and the store need a one-time connection to your own Stripe account.
-The agent builds everything first, then asks you to finish the Stripe step from your status bar, which takes a few minutes.
+Forms, signups, bookings, and the call bar work the moment they're added.
+Payments and the store need a one-time Stripe connection.
+Pickup orders connect Square.
+Instagram connects your Business account.
+Google reviews need you to pick your Google listing once — search or paste a Maps link.
+The agent builds everything first, then asks you to finish that step from the status bar.

 Are these real features or just placeholders?

 Real.
-A Frontpage form actually delivers to your inbox, a booking is genuinely confirmable in one click, a payment button charges through your Stripe.
-The platform never fakes functionality with dead forms or dummy checkouts, so what visitors see is what actually works.
+A Frontpage form actually delivers to your inbox, a booking is genuinely confirmable in one click, a payment button charges through your Stripe, and Google reviews are the real reviews from your listing — not invented quotes.
+The platform never fakes functionality with dead forms, dummy checkouts, or fake stars.